Greginkansas/-openhab-openhab1wiki/KNX-Binding.md

     # Seconds to wait for an orderly shutdown of the auto refresher's
     # ScheduledExecutorService. (optional, defaults to 5)
     #knx:scheduledExecutorServiceShutdownTimeoutString=

+    # The following setting is planned to be added in the 1.9.0 version of OpenHAB:
+    # Use NAT (Network Address Translation)
+    #  (optional; defaults to false)
+    #knx:useNAT=true

 ##### A sample configuration could look like: